-This is just one decision among many nurses ethical considerations in a pandemic.
-The urgency of need might include degree of contact with COVID-19 patients as well as the role of the health care provider.
+This is just one decision among many nurses’ ethical considerations in a pandemic.
+The urgency of need might include the degree of contact with COVID-19 patients as well as the role of the health care provider.
 For instance, doctors may be able to diagnose patients without physical contact, whereas a CNA or nurse might have to physically touch the patient to fulfill their obligations.
 These uncomfortable decisions have no doubt made more than one policymaker cringe already.

 Allocating PPE to Health Care Providers

-The COE touches on prioritizing available resources to physicians, nurses and other health care professionals.
+The COE touches on prioritizing available resources to physicians, nurses, and other health care professionals.
 It makes the argument that those on the front lines hold a high value in the current landscape.
 Without them, no one else can receive the care they need to live.
-Therefore, those working in triage situations might have a greater need and claim on personal protective gear.
+Therefore, those working in triage situations might have a greater need and claim for personal protective gear.
 This might also apply to those working in isolation wards full of COVID-19 patients.

 Prior to the current pandemic, the AMA’s Council on Ethical and Judicial Affairs released a 2010 report on immunizations.
 It details a physicians’ duty to take immunization or medication when they are exposed to harm.
 The report states the more virulent the disease and the more risk to health care workers, the more obligation nurses and other professionals have to protect themselves.

 Second-order risks refer to the likelihood that an infected nurse or other medical professional will give the illness to someone else.
-This includes patients, colleagues, friends and family members that come into contact with the health care provider.
+This includes patients, colleagues, friends, and family members that come into contact with the health care provider.

 Can Nurses Decline to Provide Treatment for Coronavirus?

-This is probably one of the toughest questions that nurses, physicians and other health care workers can ask one another.
+This is probably one of the toughest questions that nurses, physicians, and other health care workers can ask one another.
 No matter how many policies and procedures managers write and pass around, subject factors always come into play.
 How confident do you feel that your treatment of coronavirus won’t endanger yourself or those you love.

 Ultimately this is an individual decision.
 When can you ethically decline to provide treatment for coronavirus if you feel the PPE does not provide appropriate protection against infections?
 Also, there may be a great deal of pressure from administrators and managers attempting to provide a high level of care with dwindling supplies.
-What do you do if your disagree with their workarounds?
+What do you do if you disagree with their workarounds?